-Our leases contain rent escalations over the lease term.
+Our Irvine lease contains rent escalations over the lease term.
 We recognize expense for these leases on a straight-line basis over the lease term.
 Additionally, tenant incentives used to fund leasehold improvements are recognized when earned and reduce our right-of-use asset related to the lease.
 These are amortized through the right-of-use asset as reductions of expense over the lease term.
-Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.
+Our lease agreement does not contain any material residual value guarantees or material restrictive covenants.